Sodium, Potassium And Blood Pressure

 The author of the current review, Alicia McDonough, Ph.D., professor of cell and neurobiology at the Keck School of Medicine at the University of Southern California, sums up her findings: “Decreasing sodium intake is a well-established way to lower blood pressure, but evidence suggests that increasing dietary potassium may have an equally important effect on hypertension.”

-Potassium and your diet
+Potassium and your heart healthy diet

 The recommended potassium intake for an average adult is 4,700 milligrams (mg) per day.

 Many of the elements of the DASH (Dietary Approaches to Stop Hypertension) diet — fruits, vegetables, fat-free or low-fat (1 percent) dairy foods and fish — are good natural sources of potassium.
 For example, a medium banana has about 420 mg of potassium and half a cup of plain mashed sweet potatoes has 475 mg.